-Unless otherwise provided by law, a contract for supplies or services may be entered into for a period of time deemed to be in the best interest of the City, if conditions of renewal or extension are included in the solicitation.
+In accordance with Colorado Law, the City may not enter into multiple fiscal year direct or indirect financial obligations.
+The City may however annually renew existing contracts if conditions of renewal or extension are included in the solicitation.
 Payment and performance obligations for succeeding fiscal years shall be subject to availability and appropriation of funds thereof.